 Another amazing thing I've done is to arrive at a field of fumaroles (geysers) before dawn on a Chilean mountain and watch/feel the activity as the sun started to warm the ground and activate the fumaroles.
 There were dozens of small ones popping, and steaming and fizzing ... the clouds of steam were so thick that you felt alone in a fog.
 Awesome.

 If you make it up on a warm, summer weekend, I'll gather some friends and we can go tubing on the Kawinogans River.
 It's a small, remote river and it takes about 1.5-2 hours to drift lazily down through the four small sets of rapids and the flat stretches.
 It's a local treasure that doesn't cost a penny apart from the cost of the raft/tube and I usually have a few extras lying around the yard or can borrow some.
 On rare occasions you can see moose or otters on the river.

 I can also lend you a kayak and a canoe to go paddling on one of the local lakes.
 Fishing is very popular here but I'm the wrong one to ask about the best spots.

 Countries I’ve Visited

-Argentina, Austria, Belgium, Bolivia, Chile, Ecuador, Estonia, France, Germany, Greece, Guatemala, Italy, Malta, Netherlands, Panama, Peru, Poland, Russian Federation, Scotland, Spain, Switzerland, Tunisia, United Kingdom, United States
+Argentina, Austria, Belgium, Bolivia, Chile, China, Ecuador, Estonia, France, Germany, Greece, Guatemala, Italy, Jamaica, Malta, Mongolia, Netherlands, Panama, Peru, Poland, Russian Federation, Scotland, Spain, Switzerland, Tunisia, United Kingdom, United States

 Countries I’ve Lived In